 I like the "small town" feeling and how you can know a lot of people and know you might bump into someone you know at a social event.
 I'd like to add new ways of getting younger and older people together in the community.

 I am honored to have the opportunity to be a voice for my peers and hopefully improve my community.
 I would like to provide more opportunities for youth and add awareness of what previous generations have done to build El Dorado County.

 One of the biggest issues facing youth is the misuse of social media.
 I want to approach technology companies and schools to help develop programs focusing on the dangers of social media.

 I like the peaceful nature of my community.
 I want to contribute to the community by establishing social activities and educating young people about the responsible use of social media.

 I would like to create unity and bonding events for the community, youth conferences, and public events to address social and environmental issues.
 I would like to create these events to create unity within the community as well as show how some issues can affect a person and a community.

 The thing I like best about our community is that we live in an environment that is quiet and calm.
 I'd like to bring in motivational speakers to address some of the challenges the youth face.

 I love that the community is full of people that genuinely care for each other and help each other out.
 I appreciate that the community provides all the tools necessary for students to succeed in school no matter their financial background.

 One of the biggest issues I feel that youth face in our community is mixed messages through social media about self-love and beauty.
 As commissioner, I would help promote how youth could view themselves through positivity and self-images.

-My goal is to raise mental health awareness among the youth in our county, and promote healthy lifestyles.
-I want to be able to bring the mental health trainings to all of the schools of the county, so all of the teachers, students, and staff may have a chance to partake in it.
+My goal is to raise mental health awareness among the youth in our county and promote healthy lifestyles.
+I want to be able to bring the mental health training to all of the schools of the county, so all of the teachers, students, and staff may have a chance to partake in it.